 - Promoting international peace and organizing locally for a just foreign policy;

-- Working on improving the environment, especially organizing a constituency usually without access or input to environmental concerns;
+- Working on improving the environment, especially organizing a constituency usually without access to decision makers;

 - Operating in a democratic manner, responsive to and directed by the constituency being served.

 We Do Not Fund:

 - Projects involved in electoral campaigns on behalf of candidates or parties;

 - Projects located outside of Santa Barbara County;

 - Projects providing direct services without a social change component;